 The best known legal tool involved in offshore planning is the offshore asset protection trust which otherwise resembles a typical U.S. trust.
 The offshore trust is a “self-settled trust” where the settlor and the beneficiary are one and the same.
 In an offshore asset protection trust, the trustee is nominated by the settlor and the trustee is either an individual who is not a U.S. citizen or a trust company with no U.S. office or affiliation.
-Most often, an offshore asset protection trust will have additional people serving as trust advisors or trust protectors.
+Most often, an offshore asset protection trust will have additional people serving as trust advisers or trust protectors.
 These individuals are not under the settlor’s control and have powers in the administration and protection of the trust and its assets while having no beneficial interest in trust property.

-Offshore asset protection trust plans have been successfully attacked by recent court decisions.
-If the settlor retains control over the appointment of the offshore trustee, or if the trust protectors or trust advisors have the power to remove and replace the offshore trustee, a court may force either of these parties to dissolve the trust.
-If they refuse to obey the court, the judge can hold the settlor, trust advisor, or trust protector in contempt of court and can incarcerate them until they comply with the court’s order.
-An offshore trust will be most effective if the debtor/settlor is willing to relinquish all control over the offshore trust and the offshore trustee and if all parties to the trust other than the settlor are outside the jurisdiction of the United States.
+When the settlor retains control over the appointment of the offshore trustee, or if the trust protectors or trust advisors have the power to remove and replace the offshore trustee, several courts around the U.S. have forced either of these parties to dissolve the trust.
+Judges have held the debtor, his trust adviser, or trust protector, in contempt of court and put them in jail to make them until they comply with the court’s order.
+Nevertheless, an offshore trust will be most effective if the debtor/settlor is willing to relinquish all control over the offshore trust and the offshore trustee and if all parties to the trust other than the settlor are outside the jurisdiction of the United States.

 Offshore asset protection trusts are not designed to reduce or avoid U.S. income tax.